wely/DevCamp/HOL/java/01-developer-environment/README.md

     ![image](./media/2016-10-19_10-55-30.gif)

-    In the window that pops up, choose `All Available Sites` for the `Work with` dropdown, type `gradle` in the search box, and when the search is complete (which sometimes takes a minute or two), choose `Buildshop: Eclipse Plug-ins for Gradle`:
+    In the window that pops up, choose `All Available Sites` for the `Work with` dropdown, type `gradle` in the search box, and when the search is complete (which sometimes **takes a minute or two** - there is a progress bar in the lower left corner of the Eclipse main window), choose `Buildshop: Eclipse Plug-ins for Gradle`:

     ![image](./media/2017-06-19_09_22_00.png)